-Do not rely on an official warning to leave.
-Emergency incidents can start quickly and threaten homes and lives within minutes.
+You should never wait to receive an official warning before you leave.
+Fires can start quickly and threaten homes and lives within minutes.

 There are three different levels of warnings: